 When retro-inspired watches are modeled after specific predecessors, fans of mechanical timekeeping can “grasp” design history.
-In this feature from our WatchTime Special Design Issue 2019, on sale now, we take a look at six watches that awaken a longing for the past.
+In this feature from the WatchTime archives, we take a look at six watches that awaken a longing for the past.

 JAEGER-LECOULTRE POLARIS MEMOVOX